hustf/BitmapMaps.jl/README.md

 # How does it do it?

 Rendering the finished bitmaps is not expected to run in one go.
+As a minimum, a folder hierarchy is established at the first go, user moves in data, and bitmaps are rendered after the second call.

 Intermediate step results are saved in a folder structure defined in an .ini file.
 The .ini file is generated automatically, but can be updated by user.

 If an intermediate file is deleted, the corresponding step is triggered to rerun.

-Steps include:
+Steps in the pipeline:

 1) Define a `SheetMatrixBuilder` based on `home/BitmapMaps.ini`.
 Keywords overrule file values.
-Repl feedback for a 'preview'.
+Repl feedback for a preview of the bitmap's geographical extent and division into sheets (`define_builder`).
-2) Establish folder hierarchy for storing intermediate data.
+2) Establish folder hierarchy for storing intermediate data (`establish_folder`).
-3) User action if missing: Make requests for public data at høydedata.no (requires email).
-Download to appropriate folders.
+3) User action if missing:
+  - Make requests for public data at høydedata.no (requires email).
+Download to each sheet's folder.
+  - Or, if data exists locally: (`copy_relevant_tifs_to_folder`)
-4) Unzip downloaded .zip files
+4) Unzip elevation data (`unzip_tif`)
-5) Consolidate elevation data.
+5) Consolidate elevation data (`consolidate_elevation_data`).
-6) Identify water surfaces.
+6) Identify water surfaces (`water_overlay`).
 7) Make topographic reliefs
-8) Make elevation contours
+8) Make elevation contours (`contour_lines_overlay`)
 9) Make vector graphics and text covering the full map area.
 You may use RouteMap.jl for this step.
 10) Make composite bitmaps:
     - topographic reliefs